aliibrahim123/neocomp.js/docs/plugin.md

 ```
 serialization convert the values into an expression string that evalute into them.

-`Serializer` takes the value, generation data in `data` and the plugin options and return an
-expression string that evaluate to the value.
+`Serializer` takes the value, generation data in `data` and the plugin options and return an expression string that evaluate to the value.

 `addSerializer`: add a serializer for a given type.

 `serialize`: serialize a value and take generation data in `data` and the plugin options.

 `GenData`: is data related to generation passed for every serializer, it contains:
-- `imports`: a record of path and imported items, converted to import statements in the
+- `imports`: a record of path and imported items, converted to import statements in the generated bundle.
-generated bundle.
-- `const`: a record of constant name and their expression strings, converted to constant
-declaration in the generated bundle.
+- `const`: a record of constant name and their expression strings, converted to constant declaration in the generated bundle.

-there are built in serializers for `string`, `number`, `boolean`, `undefined`, `null`,
-`object`, `Array`, `SerializedFn` and `LiteNode`.
+there are built in serializers for `string`, `number`, `boolean`, `undefined`, `null`, `object`, `Array`, and `LiteNode`.

 #### example
 ```typescript